jinzhongjia/codecompanion-tools.nvim/README.md

 ## 🌟 Overview

-This extension provides a suite of sophisticated tools that seamlessly integrate with CodeCompanion to provide:
+This extension provides a suite of sophisticated tools that seamlessly integrate with CodeCompanion through a modern adapter architecture:

-- **Intelligent Rule Management**: Automatically discover and apply project-specific AI rules
+- **Intelligent Rule Management**: Automatically discover and apply project-specific AI rules with pre-submit updates
-- **Flexible Model Switching**: Quick and easy switching between different LLM models
+- **Flexible Model Switching**: Quick and easy switching between different LLM models with per-buffer memory
-- **Advanced Task Management**: Complex workflow orchestration with dependency resolution
+- **Advanced DAG Task Management**: Complex workflow orchestration with dependency resolution and parallel execution
-- **Smart Context Compression**: Intelligent chat context optimization for better performance
+- **Smart Context Compression**: Intelligent chat context optimization with automatic triggers and quality preservation

-All tools are designed to work automatically in the background while providing manual control when needed.
+All tools are designed to work automatically in the background while providing manual control when needed, utilizing a clean modular adapter system for optimal performance and maintainability.

 ## 🚀 Features